ayezinhtun/1cng-protal-user-guide/admin/Clients/Mass Mail Tool.md

 - You can schedule the email and specify the number of emails to be sent at intervals of a few seconds.
 - Once all details are filled out, click **Create Broadcast** to initiate the email campaign.
+- Mass Mail campaigns can be precisely targeted and scheduled for effective client communication.

 ### <span style={{ color: '#003366' }}>Conclusion</span>
-Mass Mail campaigns can be precisely targeted and scheduled for effective client communication.
+The Mass Mail Tool offers a structured and flexible approach to client outreach.
+With customizable filters, personalized templates, and scheduling options, it ensures your communication is relevant, timely, and efficient.